NH Municipal Technical Assistance Grant (MTAG) Program 2018-19

 Please give us a call at 452-7526 if you’d like to find out more for your own community.

-Dover and Farmington have been selected for 2018.
+Dover, Farmington and Jackson have been selected for 2018.

 In 2016, the towns of Boscawen, Franconia, Hinsdale, and Peterborough were selected to each receive a grant for technical assistance in reviewing, rewriting or creating new zoning regulations to increase options for places to live for households with changing and/or diverse needs and income levels.